microsoft/WhatTheHack/999-JavaOnAzure/Student/challenge-01.md

 ## Success Criteria

 1. Verify functionality by creating a new owner, a new pet and a new visit
-1. Connect to the database through cloud shell
+1. Connect to the database through a `mysql` client
 1. Verify that the tables include the newly created entities (owner/pet/visit)
 1. No file needs to be changed for this challenge

 ## Learning Resources

 - https://docs.microsoft.com/en-us/azure/mysql/

+## Tips

+[Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) includes a bunch of various tools, including a `mysql` client.

 [Next Challenge - Azure App Services <3 Spring Boot >](./challenge-02.md)